-Harry stepped back and sank onto the couch.
+Harry stepped back and sank onto the sofa.
 "I came to ask you something."

 "Is it something I'm not going to like?"

-"Uh, I don't think so… But how am I supposed to know?"
-Harry said logically.
+"Uh, I don't think so… How am I supposed to know?"
+Harry said with a shrug.

 Scott turned away from the window.
 "I don't know.
 You could ask me for a machinegun or something."

 "Would you give me one if I asked?"

 "It was worth a try."
 Harry moved on to his actual query.
 "So, if I can't have that, will you teach me to fight?"

 "I thought I have been."